Adrien Broner: Broner vs. Porter

 On May 16, 2015, TGB Promotions and Mayweather Promotions announced that Broner would fight fellow Ohio boxer and former IBF Welterweight champion Shawn Porter (25-1-1, 16 KOs) on June 20 at the MGM Grand Grand Garden Arena in Las Vegas on Premier Boxing Champions on NBC at a catchweight of 144lbs as per Broner's demand.
 Going into the fight, Broner was 4–0 at the arena.
 Prior to the fight, Broner spoke about how he didn't expect Maidana, the only boxer to beat him professionally, to fight him again, although he wanted to avenge the loss.
 Broner lost a unanimous decision to Porter with scores of 118–108, 115–111, and 114–112.
 In the 11th round Broner was deducted a point for excessive holding.
-Porter who dominated the majority of the fight, was sent to the canvas by Broner in the 12th round.
+Porter, who dominated the majority of the fight, was sent to the canvas by Broner in the 12th round.
 The knockdown was not enough to secure Broner the win, as the fight was one-sided for the majority of the rounds.
-Leading up the fight the welterweight champ Porter also criticized, that Broner had a 157 lbs. limit clause in the contract, which stopped Porter from rehydrating to his normal weight on fight day.
+Leading up the fight, the welterweight champ Porter criticized Broner's team having put a 157 lbs. weight-limit clause in the contract, which stopped Porter from rehydrating to his normal weight on fight day.
 Porter was quoted as saying, "You want to move up into my weight, then move up!
 Don’t be scared.
 Don’t be worried.
 Don’t be afraid.
 Put your skill on the line along with your record.
 Put it all on the line at 147.
 Don’t put it at 144, then not want to talk about it."
 The remarks came as Broner had repeatedly refused to comment on the catchweight situation, which many believed would put Broner in a negative light.
 The fight drew close to 2.4 million viewers.
 Broner had a purse of $1.35 million compared to Porter's $1 million.